kusala9/mdwg/README.md

 # mdwg
-Marine Domain Working Group github repo
+this is the Marine Domain Working Group github repo.
+Various things lie within....